 Or if you are receiving help from a government program such as Food Stamps/SNAP, Receiving Medicaid On Section 8 or Federal Public Housing, Emergency Rent Assistance, Receiving TANF- Temporary Assistance for Needy Families, the National School Lunch Program, Supplemental Security Income SSI.

-Where to Apply for Home Energy Assistance
+Apply for Home Energy Assistance Today!

-If you want to apply for assistance, contact your Department of Social Services or a community action agency.
+If you want to apply for assistance, contact the US Department of Social Services or a community action agency.
 Funding is limited and helps low-income families with children and elderly, get preferential assistance when funding is limited.
 You can also find out how to get Christmas toys.
 Or find out how to get financial assistance for single Moms.

 The government funds each state, to distribute this grant to those who apply and qualify for the grant.
 The Home Energy Assistance checks are sent the first week of February.
-Money is given on a first-come-first served basis, so it is important to apply between August – September before the money runs out.
+Money is given on a first-come-first-served basis, so it is important to apply between August – September before the money runs out.

 The program gives assistance with: